 ‘Up the Bracket’: The title track delivers a punchy critique of societal constraints and inner-city violence, combining raw punk energy with London street poetry.
 It channels the band’s frustration and rebellious streak with uncompromising intensity.
 Also featured were ‘Boys in the Band’, a tongue-in-cheek jab at the groupie scene, and ‘Tell the King’, a more introspective look at friendship, loyalty, and the cost of ambition.
 Through all its rough edges and imperfect takes, 'Up the Bracket' radiates a desperate honesty, unfiltered rawness, and an unmistakable sense of Britishness.

 As The Libertines’ fame surged, so too did the internal fractures threatening to tear them apart.
 At the center of the turmoil was Pete Doherty’s growing dependence on crack and heroin, which increasingly alienated him from the band and strained his once-unbreakable bond with Carl Barât.
-What had begun as a partnership built on poetry and punk had become a volatile, heartbreaking spectacle of self-destruction and mistrust.
+What had begun as a partnership built on poetry, punk, and unshakable trust had devolved into a volatile, heartbreaking spectacle of self-destruction, betrayal, and spiraling paranoia.
+Their once-idealistic vision of Albion, their shared dream of freedom and brotherhood, was now clouded by secrecy, missed rehearsals, and mounting resentment.

-This period was both chaotic and creatively fertile, defined by a profound sense of contradiction: public adoration and private implosion; brotherhood and betrayal; freedom and entrapment.
-The Libertines had ceased to be merely a band.
-They had become a living tragedy, unfolding in real time, each day a new chapter in their tumultuous story.
-At the core of it all was a love story, torn apart by addiction, but still flickering with an ember of hope, refusing to burn out completely.
+This period was both chaotic and creatively fertile, defined by profound contradiction: public adoration and private implosion; brotherhood and betrayal; freedom and entrapment.
+The Libertines had ceased to be just a band.
+They had become a living tragedy, playing out in real time.

-Just when they should have been reaching their creative zenith, it seemed as if everything was falling apart.
-England, the very country that had embraced them, stood poised to make them legends much like America had done for The Strokes two years before.
-The Libertines were on the cusp of conquering it all, but instead, they were crumbling under the weight of their own internal struggles.
-It was a moment of bittersweet potential, where victory felt both tantalizingly close and heartbreakingly out of reach.
+Just when they should have been reaching their creative zenith, when the stages were getting bigger and the world was beginning to take proper notice, everything seemed to be falling apart.
+England, the very country that had embraced them, stood ready to crown them as legends, much like America had done for The Strokes two years earlier.
+The Libertines were poised to take it all but instead, they found themselves crumbling under the weight of their own chaos.

 However, the story wasn’t over.

-Despite the personal turmoil and constant turbulence, The Libertines managed to record their self-titled second album, released in August 2004.
-The album stands as a poignant reflection of their fractured relationship, its lyrics steeped in regret, longing, and the remnants of a brotherhood hanging by a thread.
-The recording process was often interrupted by Pete Doherty’s absences, with tensions in the studio palpable.
-At one point, the band almost seemed destined to implode entirely, as the struggle between creation and destruction mirrored their personal battles.
+Despite the personal turmoil and constant turbulence, The Libertines somehow managed to record their self-titled second album, released in August 2004.
+The record stands as a raw, poignant reflection of their fractured relationship, its lyrics steeped in regret, longing, and the remnants of a brotherhood hanging by a thread.
+The recording sessions were chaotic, frequently interrupted by Pete Doherty’s absences, his battles with addiction casting a long shadow over the process.
+Tensions in the studio were palpable, often teetering on the edge of violence.
+At times, it seemed the band was destined to implode entirely, as the struggle between creation and destruction became indistinguishable from their personal lives.

-The NME described the record as "some of the most exhilarating and brilliant rock’n’roll of the past 20 years, destined to be glued to discerning CD-players everywhere from council estates to country estates." and said of the band "we won’t see their like again."
+NME called it "some of the most exhilarating and brilliant rock’n’roll of the past 20 years, destined to be glued to discerning CD-players everywhere from council estates to country estates."
+They knew, even then: “We won’t see their like again.”

 After a short tour without Doherty to promote the album, The Libertines was over.